mathieutu/laravel-json-syncer/README.md

 ```

 #### How to import
 And exactly the same for the opposite.
-We can import the json returned by the previous method, or an other one.
+We can import the json returned by the previous method, or another one.
 For the exact same app If we want to import this new very simple set of data:
 ```json
 {